 Wix, with its easy-to-design templates, a wealth of apps, and sprawling user base is presently the leading website-building platform.
 However, it's hardly perfect for everyone's needs, and some people might crave a website builder that allows you to get more into the weeds with the coding or that allows easier transference of data in the event that one chooses to leave to another platform.

 Others might simply be interested in seeing what new innovations other website building platforms bring to the table.
 In this article, we examine the 6 Best Wix Alternatives and highlight the areas where they give Wix a run for its money.

 Quickly summing them up below:

-- Weebly (Mobile editor compatible, easy to use)
+- Weebly (Mobile editor included, great for eCommerce)

 - Squarespace (Beautiful templates)

-GoCentral is a relatively new product coming from a well-known web hosting giant - GoDaddy.
+GoCentral is an updated product coming from a well-known web hosting giant - GoDaddy.

 While we didn't really adore GoDaddy web hosting options, GoCentral was like a fresh breeze of quality coming from this brand.

 First things first, GoCentral is extremely easy to use.
 The usual drag and drop functionality is supplemented with a superb mobile editor, which allows you to make changes to your website using your smartphone.
 Of course, I wouldn't recommend making your website from scratch this way, but it's an excellent (and responsive) option if you find yourself away from your computer with a sudden urge of improving your web masterpiece.